India to hold seven-phase general election from April 19, results on June 4

 The prime minister has been flying around the country almost every day, inaugurating new projects, making announcements, taking part in religious events and addressing public and private meetings.

-The first phase of the parliamentary election will be held on April 19, the second on April 26, the third on May 7, the fourth phase on May 13, the fifth on May 20, sixth on May 25 and the seventh phase on June 1.
+The first phase of the parliamentary election will be held on April 19, second on April 26, third on May 7, the fourth phase on May 13, the fifth on May 20, the sixth on May 25 and the seventh phase on June 1.

 In four states – Arunachal Pradesh, Andhra Pradesh, Odisha and Sikkim – the parliamentary and legislative assembly elections will be held simultaneously, with their results to be also declared on June 4.